#1 for 10-year investment performance1

 While fees are a necessary part of running our super fund, we believe they should never get out of hand.

-Our annual cap on administration fees means if you ever pay more than $1,000 a year, we’ll rebate the difference in the following financial year.
+Our annual cap on administration fees means if you ever pay more than $900 a year1, we’ll rebate the difference in the following financial year, to eligible members.